haveric/RailSwitcher/README.md

 #### Coming soon
 * Fixed more power updating issues.
+* Support for all protection and block logging plugins.

 #### Version 1.0.7 (1/12/2014)
 * Swapping/Rotating rail will now update power correctly in most cases.